zouzias/zouzias.github.io/_posts/2015-03-13-Load-Balancing-Tomcat-with-Nginx.md

 - tomcat
 - nginx
 - web
+- devops
 ---

 In this post, we will configure [Nginx Server](http://http://nginx.org//) as a load balancer for Apache Tomcat.
 First, we will provide the configuration of nginx for proxying a single Apache Tomcat instance.
 Later, we will show how this configuration can be extended for load-balancing a set of Apache Tomcat Servers.

 In your nginx server, populate the `/etc/nginx/sites-available/default` file with the following content (here we use Ubuntu 14.04).